AmithBV0606/NextJs-Part-4/README.md

     - This can really slow things down, especially on less powerful devices

     - This leads to another important question: Shouldn't we be leveraging our servers more?

+## React Server Components (RSCs)

+### The evolution of React

+CSR --> SSR --> Suspense for SSR

+- Suspense for SSR brought us closer to a seamless rendering experience.

+**Challenges :**

+- Large bundles sizes causing excessive downloads for users.

+- Unnecessary hydration delaying interactivity.

+- Heavy client-side processing leading to poorer performance.

+### React Server Components (RSC) :

+- React Server Components (RSC) represent a new architecture designed by the React team

+- This approach leverages the strengths of both server and client environments to optimize efficiency, load times, and interactivity

+- The architecture introduces a dual-component model

+   - Client Components
+   - Server Components

+- This distinction is based not on the components' functionality but rather on their execution environment and the specific systems they are designed to interact with.

+### Client Components :

+- Client Components are the familiar React components we've been using.

+- They are typically rendered on the client-side (CSR) but, they can also be rendered to HTML on the server (SSR), allowing users to immediately see the page's HTML content rather than a blank screen.

+- "client components" can render on the server?
+It's an Optimization strategy.

+- Client components primarily operate on the client but can (and should) also run `once` on the server for better performance.

+- Client components have full access to the client environment, such as the browser, allowing them to use state, effects and event listeners for handling interactivity.

+- They can also access browser-exclusive APIs like geolocation or localstorage, allowing you to build UI for specific use cases.

+- In fact, the term "Client Component" doesn't signify anything new, it simply helps differentiate these components from the newly introduced server components.

+### Server Components :

+- Server components represent a new type of React component specifically designed to operate exclusively on the server.

+- And unlike client components, their code stays on the server and is never downloaded to the client.

+- This design choice offers multiple benefits to React applications.

+### Benefits of Server Components :

+1. <ins>**Smaller bundle Size**</ins>

+- Since server components stay on the server, all their dependency stays there too.

+- This is fantastic for users with slower connections or less powerfull devices since they don't need to download, parse and execute that JavaScript.

+- Plus, there's no hydration step, making your app load and become interactive faster.

+2. <ins>**Direct access to server-side resources**</ins>

+- Server components can talk directly to databases and file systems, making data fetching super efficient without any client-side processing.

+- They use the server's power and proximity to data sources to manage compute-intensive rendering tasks.

+3. <ins>**Enhanced Security**</ins>

+- Since server components run only on the server, sensitive data and logic -like API keys and tokens - never leave the serever.

+4. <ins>**improved data fetching**</ins>

+- Server components allow you to move data fetching to the server, closer to your data source.

+- This can improve the performance by reducing the time it takes to fetch the data needed for rendering, and the number of requests the client needs to make.

+5. <ins>**Caching**</ins>

+- When you render on the server, you can cache the results and reuse them for different users and requests.

+- This means better performance and lower costs since you're not re-rendering and re-fetching data all the time.

+6. <ins>**Faster initial page load and first contentful paint**</ins>

+- By generating HTML on the server, users see your content immediately - no waiting for JavaScript to download and execute.

+7. <ins>**Improved SEO**</ins>

+- Search engines bot can easily read the server-rendered HTML, making your pages more indexable.

+8. <ins>**Efficient streaming**</ins>

+- Server Components can split the rendering process into chunks that stream to the client as they're ready.

+- This means users start seeing content faster instead of waiting for the entire page to render on the server.

+### RSC continued :

+- Server Components handle data fetching and static rendering, while Client Components take care of rendering the interactive elements.

+- The beauty of this setup is that you get the best of both server and client rendering while using a single language, framework, and set of APIs.

+### Summary :

+- React Server Components offer a new approach to building React apps by separating components into two: Server Components and Client Components

+- Server Components run exclusively on the server - they fetch data and prepare content without sending code to the browser

+- This makes your app faster because users download less code

+- However, they can't handle any interactions

+- Client Components, on the other hand, run in the browser and manage all the interactive parts like clicks and typing

+- They can also get an initial server render for faster page loads.

+<ins>**NOTE :**</ins> The app router in next.js is built entirely on the RSC architecture.